 The Company and its subsidiaries have various savings and retirement plans covering substantially all employees.
 The Company maintains a defined contribution plan for the benefit of its eligible U.S. employees.
 This plan provides for Company contributions of up to 5% of each participant's total eligible compensation.
 In addition, the Company contributes an amount equal to each participant's pre-tax contribution, if any, up to a maximum of 3% of each participant's total eligible compensation.
-The total expense related to the defined contribution plan for U.S. employees was \$24.1 million in fiscal 2014, \$23.1 million in fiscal 2013 and \$22.8 million in fiscal 2012.
+The total expense related to the defined contribution plan for U.S. employees was \$26.3 million in fiscal 2015, \$24.1 million in fiscal 2014 and \$23.1 million in fiscal 2013.
 The Company also has various defined benefit pension and other retirement plans for certain non-U.S. employees that are consistent with local statutory requirements and practices.
-The total expense related to the various defined benefit pension and other retirement plans for certain non-U.S. employees was \$29.8 million in fiscal 2014, \$26.5 million in fiscal 2013 and \$18.9 million in fiscal 2012.
+The total expense related to the various defined benefit pension and other retirement plans for certain non-U.S. employees, excluding settlement charges related to the Company's Irish defined benefit plan, was \$33.3 million in fiscal 2015, \$29.8 million in fiscal 2014 and \$26.5 million in fiscal 2013.